-We conclude that the paleoclimatic signal is only marginally affected in terms of global ice properties at the bottom of EPICA Dome C, but that the time scale has been considerably distorted by mechanical stretching due to the increasing influence of the subglacial topography.
+We conclude that the paleoclimatic signal is only marginally affected in terms of global ice properties at the bottom of EPICA Dome C, but that the timescale was considerably distorted by mechanical stretching due to the increasing influence of the subglacial topography.
 It is interesting to note that MIS18 already shows signs of isotopic smoothing, chemical relocation and increased variability for the species involved in salt formation (MSA, SO4, Mg and, in a lesser extent Ca), before the timescale (EDC3) got significantly distorted.
-Along the same line the anomalous flow detected below 2700 m, that led to the change from the EDC2 to the EDC3 time scale, might already find its roots in this subglacial topography distortion, although possible changes in the Dome position with time need also to be considered (e.g. Urbini et al., 2008).
+Along the same line the anomalous flow detected below 2700m, that led to the change from the EDC2 to the EDC3 timescale, might already find its roots in this subglacial topography distortion, although possible changes in the Dome position with time need also to be considered (e.g. Urbini et al., 2008).
+Many interior ice divides are indeed migrating today, and this could also be the case for the EDC location.
+Given the rough bed topography, it takes a migration of only a few ice thicknesses to change the bedrock elevation by ca. 200 m.
+The basal ice may therefore have experienced vertical stretching due to flow from the bedrock ridge to the current valley position, with recent migration of the divide at the top.
+Today, lively discussions exist and preliminary actions are undertaken within the ice core community to select a suitable location for a new deep drilling targeting the "oldest ice" (above 1 million years old, IPICS, 2009).
+Our work shows that the location of the EDC ice core on the flank of a valley-type subglacial topography has considerably affected the inference of deep timescales.
+We conclude that the retrieving of reliable paleoclimatic signals down to a few metres from the ice-bedrock interface would probably be thinkable on a flat monotonic bedrock, for distances several times the local ice thickness, although small-scale reworking of some of the proxies should be expected.
+It is however not clear yet why the gas content and composition is so well preserved at EDC, and not at other deep basal ice location.
+The presence of a liquid water layer at the interface might partly explain that discrepancy, although this could not be verified here.

 Future work on the EPICA DC bottom ice will involve high resolution gas measurements in selected areas and an in-depth analysis of the crystallographic properties below 3200 m.
 Hopefully, these will allow us to validate and refine the general mechanism discussed here.

-The Supplement related to this article is available online at doi:10.5194/tcd-9-567-2015-supplement.
+The Supplement related to this article is available online at doi:10.5194/tc-9-1633-2015-supplement.

 Acknowledgements.
-This work is a contribution to the European Project for Ice Coring in Antarctica (EPICA), a joint European Science Foundation/European Commission (EC) scientific programme, funded by the EU (EPICA-MIS) and by national contributions from Belgium, Denmark, France, Germany, Italy, the Netherlands, Norway, Sweden, Switzerland and the UK.
-The main logistic support at Dome C was provided by IPEV and PNRA.
+This work is a contribution to the European Project for Ice Coring in Antarctica (EPICA), a joint European Science Foundation/European Commission (EC) scientific programme, funded by the EU (EPICA-MIS) and by national contributions from Belgium, Denmark, France, Germany, Italy, The